 Gregory F. Pesce

-Greg Pesce is a partner in the Firm’s Financial Restructuring and Insolvency Practice and is based in the Chicago office.
+Greg Pesce is a partner in the Firm's Financial Restructuring and Insolvency Practice and is based in the Chicago office.
 Greg focuses his practice on protecting and advancing the financial interests of corporate debtors and secured and unsecured creditors in the various transactional and litigation-related aspects of the debtor-creditor relationship.
-Greg was recently recognized in the 2021 edition of IFLR1000.
+Greg was recently recognized in both the 2022 Global Restructuring Review (GRR) and American Bankruptcy Institute (ABI) 40 Under 40 awards.

 Greg has played a principal role representing sophisticated corporate debtors, investors and other key parties in some of the most complex restructuring cases and transactions.